 Peat Pot Turkeys

-Cut a length of wire about 10 to 12 inches long, wrap the center around a pen to create a loop to hold the place card marker.
+Cut a length of wire about 10 to 12 inches long, and wrap the center around a pen to create a loop to hold the place card marker.
 Stick it down into the foam.

 Peat Pot Turkeys

-I put some crinkle cut basket filler in mine.
+I put some crinkle-cut basket filler in mine.
 Some candy would be cute too!

 Peat Pot Turkeys